Organization of Live Donor Kidney Exchanges

 have also authored the optimization software used in NEPKE

-and APD.
+and APKD.
 However, solution of this optimization problem is in general

 NP complete.
 Thus, no efficient algorithm exists to find the outcome